FoamyGuy/how_the_web_works/outline.md

 - A Web Introduction
     - Strategies for learning technology
         - Start small
         - understand the basics before building on top
     - Full Stack Web Development Certificate Overview
         - [https://ce.jccc.edu/searchResults.cfm?prgID=33](https://ce.jccc.edu/searchResults.cfm?prgID=33)
     - How the Web is made
         - Servers hosting content
-        - Browsers requesting content
+        - Browsers requesting content on behalf of users
+        - bots and other software requesting content automatically
     - The Anatomy of the Web
         - basic
             - html